islandoftex/arara/README.md

 ## Localization

 Would you like to make `arara` speak your own language?
 Splendid!
 We would love to have you in the team!
-Just send us an e-mail, join our dedicated chatroom or open an issue about it.
+Just contact us by opening an issue or joining our dedicated chatroom.
 The localization process is quite straightforward, we can help you!
 Any language is welcome!

 A big thanks to our translators Marco Daniel, Clemens Niederberger, Ulrike Fischer, Gert Fischer, Enrico Gregorio and Marijn Schraagen for the awesome